Jardin des Plantes: The French Revolution and the 19th Century – The Menagerie

 On June 7, 1793, in the course of the French Revolution, the new government, the National Convention, ordered a complete transformation of the former royal institutions.
-They created a new Museum of Arts and Techniques, transformed the Louvre from a royal residence to a museum of art, and joined the Royal Garden of Plants and the Cabinet of Natural Sciences together into a single organization: the Museum of Natural History.
-It also received a number of important collections which had belonged to members of the aristocracy, such as a famous group of wax models illustrating anatomy which had been created by André Pinson.
+They created a new Museum of Arts and Techniques, transformed the Louvre from a royal residence to a museum of art, and combined the Royal Garden of Plants and the Cabinet of Natural Sciences into a single organization: the Museum of Natural History.
+It also received a number of important collections which had belonged to aristocrats, such as a famous group of wax models illustrating anatomy which had been created by André Pinson.

-The Museum and gardens also benefited from the 1798 expedition launched by First Consul Napoleon Bonaparte to Egypt; the military force was accompanied by one hundred and fifty-four botanists, astronomers, archeologists, chemists, artists and other scholars, including Gaspard Monge, Joseph Fourier, and Claude Louis Berthollet.
-Drawings and paintings of their findings are found in the collections of the Natural History Museum.
+The Museum and gardens also benefited from Napoleon's 1798 French invasion of Egypt and Syria; the military force was accompanied by one hundred and fifty-four botanists, astronomers, archeologists, chemists, artists and other scholars, including Gaspard Monge, Joseph Fourier, and Claude Louis Berthollet.
+Drawings and paintings of their findings are in the collections of the Natural History Museum.

-The holdings today include 6,963 specimens of the herbarium collection of Joseph Tournefort, donated on his death to the Jardin du Roi.
+The holdings today include 6,963 specimens of the herbarium collection of Joseph Tournefort, donated on his death.